Home » All Recipes » Main Dishes » Copycat Ruth’s Chris Stuffed Chicken Recipe

 What is Ruth’s Chris Stuffed Chicken?

 This Ruth’s Chris stuffed chicken copycat recipe comes close to the original version.
-The juicy chicken breast is stuffed with the most deliciously creamy, cheesy goodness; your entire family will love this easy dinner.
-And you will appreciate how simple this copycat recipe is.
+The juicy chicken breast is stuffed with the most deliciously creamy, cheesy goodness; your entire family will love this easy dinner, just like air fryer stuffed chicken breast, chicken and asparagus bake, and Popeyes blackened chicken tenders.

 Speaking of filling, what is Ruth’s Chris stuffed chicken breast stuffed with?
 It’s filled with a sumptuous blend of cream cheese, shredded cheddar, dry Ranch seasoning, and Worcestershire sauce.
 That mixture is combined into one mass to stuff the butterflied chicken breast.
 From there, it is baked to tender perfection in what is known as Ruth’s Chris Stuffed Chicken.